 At a certain point of shrinkage, cells lose their ability to divide further.
 This stage is known as "replicative senescence."
 Cellular senescence is a necessary mechanism to eliminate worn-out cells, but it also appears to contribute to premature aging and shorter human lifespans.

 Telomere length is a marker of both biological and cellular aging.
 Stressful life experiences in childhood and adulthood have previously been linked to accelerated telomere shortening.
 Shortened telomeres have been associated with chronic diseases and premature death in previous studies by Dr. Owen Wolkowitz and colleagues at University of California, San Francisco (UCSF).

-is the study of changes in gene activity that are not caused by changes in the actual DNA sequence.
-Unlike traditional genetics which is based on changes to the DNA sequence of the genotype, the changes in gene expression or cellular phenotype of epigenetics have other causes.
+Epigenetics is the study of changes in gene activity that are not caused by changes in the actual DNA sequence.
+Unlike traditional genetics, which is based on changes to the DNA sequence of the genotype, the changes in gene expression or cellular phenotype of epigenetics have other causes.

 Loneliness and Shortened Telomeres

 An April 2014 study by scientists at the Vetmeduni Vienna in Austria examined the telomere length of isolated “lonely” African grey parrots compared to parrots with a partner.
 The researchers found that the telomere lengths of single parrots were shorter than those housed with a companion parrot.
 African grey parrots are highly social birds, but unfortunately in captivity they are often kept in isolation from other parrots.

 Although no human studies have been done on social isolation and telomere length, this new study supports the hypothesis that loneliness can interfere with cellular aging and DNA repair.
 The findings of the Austrian study are published in the journal PLOS ONE .